Netflix points to 'Fortnite' as competition after its price hike

 Just days after revealing higher prices coming to customers in the US, Netflix is revealing its Q4 2018 results, and it's already looking to the future.
 While a few years ago Netflix was the "Albanian army" coming to take on HBO, execs said in a letter to investors (PDF) that "We compete with (and lose to) Fortnite more than HBO."
+In fact, Netflix claims it's not focused on any of the competition, whether Disney+, Amazon, Hulu or NBCUniversal's new entry, as much as it wants ot provide a good experience for customers.

 Interestingly, this is also the first quarter where Netflix has limited insight into its subscribers by region.
 Now it only reports paid accounts globally, instead of breaking out the US and also mentioning the number of free accounts.
 While it had anticipated reaching 137 million subscribers worldwide, the count is up to 139 million, however revenue fell just short of expectations.